curv3d/curv/docs/Theory.rst

 Smart: partition space into disjoint subspaces.
 Maybe use multiple levels or a tree structure.
 During SDF evaluation, first determine what subspace you are in (eg by walking the tree), then evaluate the SDF for that subspace.

+Can be done manually, using F-Rep API, but nicer to do it automatically.
+Eg,

+Dreams by Media Molecule https://www.youtube.com/watch?v=4j8Wp-sx5K0

 Compiling Curv to GPU Code
 ==========================